Programs

 HOLIDAY PARTY

-This past year's annual resident holiday party was well attended and lively.
-Music, good food, carols, and gifts highlighted a spirited our celebration of the season.
+Last year's annual resident holiday party was well attended and lively, Music, good food, carols, and gifts highlighted a spirited celebration of the season.